Outdoor Landscape Lighting Dos and Don’ts

 Gone are the days when LED lighting meant a harsh blue light.
 If you want a warmer tone, there are plenty of LED options to choose from now.
 And besides, you'll use much less energy than with incandescent bulbs.
 And to avoid any of that unwanted glare, use soft, downward-focused lighting.
 You might find this guide on how to install outdoor lighting and outlets helpful!

-Don’t Ignore the Small or Out of Sight Spaces
+Where to Place Landscaping Lights: Don't Ignore the Small or Out of Sight Spaces

 Whether it's the second floor of your home, or that dark space in the corner of your yard, your oversight of these second-thought locations could keep you from truly taking advantage of the safety, security and beauty of landscape lighting.
 Speaking of safety and security, check out this motion sensor security lighting that is built to last.